Editor’s note: This article, originally part of DTW’s Cute Theme, was first published in April 2014.

 And BMW offered the 1950s-inspired Z8 while Aston pursued girth and heft with the Aston Martin Vantage Volante, a V12 topless GT.
 Where did the future actually go to?
 It is hard to be sure of if the three convertibles are comparable even if period reviews seemed to think so.

-Porsche have made several attempts at a four seater over the years, from stretched versions of the eternal 911, to a long-wheelbase 928 created for Ferry Porsche’s 75th birthday, but perhaps the most serious attempt was this.
-Porsche were no stranger to crisis; for decades prey to the changing needs, Continue reading “Panamera Precursor”
+Porsche have made several attempts at a four seater over the years, from stretched versions of the eternal 911, to a long-wheelbase 928 created for Ferry Porsche’s 75th birthday, but perhaps Zuffenhausen’s most serious attempt was this.

 Some things, as they say, do just what it says on the tin.
 To my mind, the rear boot excrescence is generally well named.
 There are some exceptions but, generally, if a car’s designed right, it shouldn’t need an add-on.
 And, if it does, what about those poor buggers in lesser variants who can still get within 20 kph of the bespoilered version.
 Are they safe?

 Museums of the Alternative Motoring Universes of Both Porsche and Tatra